oVirt/vdsm/README.md

 ## Licensing

-Vdsm is provided under the terms of the GNU General Public License, version 2 or later.
+VDSM is provided under the terms of the GNU General Public License, version 2 or later.
 Please see the COPYING file for complete GPLv2+ license terms.